 This part is really stage one of a three-stage process.
 Once the implant has settled, it’s then fit with a connector, called an abutment, on which a prosthetic can be placed.
 This might be a single dental crown to replace a single tooth, or could even be a whole denture supported on four or more implants.

-There are many benefits to dental implants.
+There are many benefits of dental implants Tijuana.
 Here are the three major ones:

 Firstly, there’s the issue of supporting our jaw and face.
 Our bodies are constantly changing.
 Hour to hour, day to day, new cells are grown, die and get reabsorbed.